 Guide to finding a good training class

-You should be able to speak to the instructor themselves or another person who can give you appropriate information.
+You should be able to speak to the trainer themselves or another person who can give you appropriate information.
 If you book online, someone should call you back to discuss your needs rather than simply being slotted into a class.

 They should provide you with a client and dog profile to complete and discuss this with you before you attend a class with your dog.

 All classes for puppies who have not completed their vaccinations should be held on a disinfectable surface.
 While these are usually held at veterinary practices, other venues may be appropriate.
 There should be adequate space to avoid physical contact when puppies walk to the end of their leads.
-If at a veterinary practice, classes should take place out of hours and there should be alternative arrangements so after hours cases do not enter the class.
+If at a veterinary practice, classes should take place out of hours and there should be alternative arrangements so that after hours clients do not enter the class.
 There should be sufficient seating for all participants.

 Classes for older dogs are usually held in larger venues – most in Australia are held outdoors but some may be in community halls or undercover areas.
-There should be few or no distractions – if in a public area, the instructor should have contingency plans to manage this.
+There should be few or no distractions – if in a public area, the trainer should have contingency plans to manage this.
 There must be sufficient seating and space between dogs.

 It is highly desirable that the first lesson is held without dogs or puppies.
-This ensures that class members can concentrate on the class material and they are informed on important issues like class entry and exits, how to manage their dogs at the next class etc. It also allows the instructor to get to know clients and discuss their needs.
-A competent instructor may recommend private lessons at this stage for dogs who may have issues in group classes.
+This ensures that class members can concentrate on the class material and they are informed on important issues like class entry and exits, how to manage their dogs at the next class etc. It also allows the trainer to get to know clients and discuss their needs.
+A competent trainer may recommend private lessons at this stage for dogs who may have issues in group classes.

-Why Choose a Delta Dog Trainer?
+Why Choose a Delta Institute Dog Trainer?

-Graduates of our nationally recognised Delta Institute Certificate IV in Companion Animal Services are fully qualified to run puppy and adult dog classes, provide one-on-one behavioural consultations.
+Graduates of our nationally recognised Delta Institute Certificate IV courses are fully qualified to run puppy and adult dog classes, provide one-on-one behavioural consultations.

-All trainers listed here have:
+All trainers listed here:

-Successfully completed the nationally recognised Certificate IV in Companion Animal Services
+have successfully completed the nationally recognised Certificate IV in Companion Animal Services

-Agreed to adhere to the Delta Institute Code of Ethics
+agree to adhere to the Delta Institute Code of Ethics

-Agreed to adhere to Delta Institute Best Practice guidelines
+agree to adhere to Delta Institute Best Practice guidelines

-Committed to continuing education and professional development
+commit to continuing education and professional development

-Committed to setting the standard for professional dog trainers in Australia
+commit to setting the standard for professional dog trainers in Australia

 Trainers listed as Accredited CGC™ Award trainers have completed the associated Delta training program.